Atlético Madrid: Ownership

+In November 2025, it was announced that Apollo Sports Capital, a United States-based investment firm, would acquire a controlling stake in the club, with the transaction expected to be finalized in the first quarter of 2026.
+The agreement valued the club at approximately €2.2 billion.
+Additionally, it was confirmed that CEO Miguel Ángel Gil and president Enrique Cerezo would retain their respective roles following the acquisition.

+Overseas properties

 Atlético co-owns Liga MX club Atlético San Luis, and the Canadian Premier League side Atlético Ottawa.
-The club also co-owned the Indian Super League (ISL) franchise in Kolkata, formerly named Atlético de Kolkata, which won the competition twice, but in 2017 ended its partnership with the club as Sanjeev Goenka bought its shares.
+The club also co-owned the Indian Super League (ISL) franchise in Kolkata, formerly named Atlético de Kolkata, which won the competition twice, but in 2017 ended its partnership with the club as Sanjiv Goenka bought its shares.

 In October 2018, Atletico De Madrid announced their first academy in Pakistan which was based in Lahore, which was the first European football academy in Pakistan.
 In April 2019, they launched "Football School Program" in Lahore.
 In October 2019, Atletico De Madrid conducted talents in Lahore.
 In February 2020, Pakistan Football Federation announced the 2020–21 Football Federation League in which Atletico Madrid Lahore was included in Group C and was made a professional Pakistani football club.
 It made its debut against Hazara Coal and won by 2–0.

-Israeli bussinsman and billionaire Idan Ofer, owns 33% of Atlético Madrid's stakes.
+Finances

+In the 2016–17 season, Atlético Madrid generated revenue of €272.5 million, making it the third-highest-grossing football club in Spain.
+The club ranked 13th worldwide in this category.
+In the 2023–24 season, it ranked 12th in Europe with €409.5 million.

+Colours and badge

+Atlético's home kit is red and white vertical striped shirts, blue shorts, and blue and red socks.
+This combination has been used since 1910.

+The club's badge which was firstly introduced in 1917 featuring the Coat of arms of Madrid, then incorporated into the club's jersey from 1947, was remodeled in 2016, yet a vote on 30 June 2023 revealed that 88.68% of club members wanted to reinstate the historical badge, which would be represented on 1 July 2024.